 The murder of Kitty Genovese in 1964 brought negative notoriety to Kew Gardens.
 News reports at the time claimed that no neighbor responded to her pleas for help.
 Her story is used in textbooks as an example of anonymity and apathy in urban settings.
 Her story, however, is very much the exception to life in safe, neighborly Kew Gardens.

-- Parking can be difficult in the downtown and there are parking restrictions on many of the residential streets.
+- Parking: Difficult in the downtown and there are parking restrictions on many of the residential streets.

 - Community Board 9